-&lt;sup>5 For water systems that meet the affordability criteria, up to \$10M of projects costs that are not eligible for principal forgiveness may be financed at the affordability rate (blended interest rate of 25% of the I-Bank's Market Rate).
-50% of project costs for applicants that do not meet the affordability criteria will be funded by the I-Bank at Market Rate.
+&lt;sup>6 For water systems that meet the affordability criteria, up to \$10M of allowable projects costs above the total project costs cap may be financed at the affordability rate (blended interest rate of 25% of the I-Bank's Market Rate).
 Any additional project costs may be funded by the I-Bank at Market Rate as capacity allows.

-&lt;sup>6 Publicly-owned and privately-owned water systems are eligible to receive principal forgiveness for lead line replacement funding in communities with an MHI less than the MHI for the State.
+&lt;sup>7 Publicly-owned and privately-owned water systems are eligible to receive principal forgiveness for lead line replacement funding in communities with an MHI less than the MHI for the State.
 These projects are funded in project priority order according to ranking assigned by the priority ranking system (see Appendix 1).
 PF Funding is capped per applicant/year based on the number of known lead service lines.